popescoup/Sentopic/README.md

 - 1-second delay between requests
 - Graceful error handling for API issues
 - Progress bars show collection status

+## Security Notes

+- API credentials are stored in `config.json` which is excluded from version control
+- The database file (`sentopic.db`) is also excluded as it may contain user data
+- Always keep your Reddit API credentials secure and never share them publicly

 ## Integration with Future Phases